 We comply with the Data Protection Act and the Access to Medical Records Act.
 This means that we treat all your medical information, both on the computer and on paper, with the utmost care.
 We may from time to time share your information with other health professionals eg hospital consultants, health visitors, midwife or community nurses where appropriate, but we will not disclose any information about you to any other third party without your consent.

-Leeds Primary Care Trust will from time to time audit the practice records for treatment coding etc, but patient personal data is not identified.
+The Leeds North Clinical Commissioning Group will from time to time audit the practice records for treatment coding etc, but patient personal data is not identified.

 Patients are permitted to have access to their own medical records, but there will be a fee payable between £10 - £50 depending on the depth of detail you require.
 You will need to place a written request to the practice manager.
 We accept payment by cash or cheque.